rage/programming-23/data/part-11/1-list-comprehensions.md

 ## LotteryNumbers matched in place

-Please write a method named `hits_in_place(numbers)` which takes a list of weven integers as its argument and returns a new list of seven integers.
-The new list contains only those items from the parameter list which match the week's correct numbers.
-These must remain at the same indexes as they were in the parameter list.
+Please write a method named `hits_in_place(numbers)` which takes a list of seven integers as its argument, and returns a new list of seven integers.
+The new list contains only those items from the original list which match the week's correct numbers.
+These must remain at the same indexes as they were in the original list.
 The rest of the indexes should be filled with values `-1`.

-The method should use a list comprehension technique to achieve this.
+The method should use a list comprehension to achieve this.
 The maximum length of the function is two lines of code, including the header line beginning with the `def` keyword.

 Please take a look at the example below: